 "The biggest benefit is that you don’t need to fill your brows in, so it shortens your morning prep time," McSpadden explains.
-Full, natural brows give the face an overall more youthful look, "The thicker the brow is the more youthful you appear."
-Similar results can be said of microblading the eyebrows, however, this treatment can be much more expensive—and not to mention more painful—than brow tinting.
+Full, natural-looking brows give the face an overall more youthful look: "The thicker the brow is. the more youthful you appear."
+Similar results can be said of microblading the eyebrows; however, this treatment can be much more expensive—and not to mention more painful—than brow tinting.

 How to Prepare for Eyebrow Tinting

 Lastly, be prepared to be slightly stunned at the difference.
-"If you’re starting with very sparse brows or very blonde brows, the after can be a bit shocking," says McSpadden.
-"As long as you are going to a professional who is experienced and the desired look was communicated prior then this shock will wear off.
-Just know that you look different to yourself, to everyone else you have gorgeous brows!"
+"If you’re starting with very sparse brows or very blonde brows, the after can be a bit shocking," McSpadden says.
+"As long as you are going to a professional who is experienced and the desired look was communicated prior, then this shock will wear off.
+Just know that you look different to yourself—to everyone else, you have gorgeous brows!"

 What to Expect During an Eyebrow Tinting Appointment

-"First, you can expect to be asked a series of questions making sure you are a good candidate for the service," explains McSpadden.
+"First, you can expect to be asked a series of questions making sure you are a good candidate for the service," McSpadden explains.
 "Whenever you receive any service, there should be questions asked to ensure your safety and to tailor the service to better serve you."

 The tinting process only takes about 15 minutes.
 To start, your provider will prep and clean the brow area and mix a custom shade specifically for you.
-"We try our best to give the most natural enhancement possible as far as color-matching," says McSpadden.
-"I have clients that are natural redheads and I sometimes mix three different colors to achieve a spot-on match."
+"We try our best to give the most natural enhancement possible as far as color-matching," McSpadden says.
+"I have clients that are natural redheads, and I sometimes mix three different colors to achieve a spot-on match."